StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 The main reason why I only define and use three content levels is because the lines are so blurry and indistinct.
 I would be quite uncomfortable breaking things down any more, since fine-grained categorizations would really imply a level of precision that simply isn't there.

 Part of this is because different people find different things hard (i.e., my <span class="intermediate">intermediate</span> might be your <span class="basic">basic</span>), so any labels I affix are really my best guesses as to how "most Christians" will relate to the content.
 The same goes for my decisions about what content gets the plus distinction and what content does not.

+{{% note %}}
+I should emphasize that *all the content is for everyone*.
+One never outgrows revisiting basic spiritual teachings, in other words.

+Just for example, we all need to be reminded that we are sinners in need of redemption, God's enemies by nature, and entirely undeserving of the blessings that we have been given.
+That Jesus Christ -- fully God, yet fully man -- came and died for us as a perfect living sacrifice, so that we might be reconciled to God.
+That He laid down His life and bore our sins upon the cross in order that we might be saved from the consequences of our sinfulness.
+Not that we deserved it, but that God, out of His boundless grace and mercy, saw fit to send His one and only Son and judge Him in our place.

+All this to say, these labels are not supposed to be mutually exclusive from the perspective of the reader, as if once you think you can handle intermediate teachings, all the basic topics are somehow unworthy of your attention.
+The idea is instead to help give a rough sequence to things for newer believers who need to start somewhere, so that they might not be quite so overwhelmed.
+At least, that's the idea.
+{{% /note %}}

 ## Writing level